From the simplest clues, a character can take shape.

 How you describe your character’s appearance can tell a lot about that character.

 The list can go on and on.
-And each little item gives another clue as to the character’s character.
+And each little item provides another clue as to the character’s nature.

 These are just five tips on how to use description to enhance your readers’ view of your characters.
-There are others, but this should give you a good foundation for creating engaging characters.
+There are others, but this should give you a solid foundation for creating engaging characters.

 I’m a working children’s ghostwriter, rewriter, editor, and coach.
 I can help turn your story into a book you’ll be proud to be the author of, one that’s publishable and marketable.